 John has been with Far Western since 1988 (with a brief hiatus from 1995 – 1999) and serves as a Senior Archaeologist and Field Director.
 John’s personal area of interest is desert archaeology in the American West, and the archaeology of Israel and the Levant.
 In addition to directing field efforts at Far Western, he has spent significant time excavating abroad.
 His overseas work has focused on Tel Dor, Israel, where he served on the senior staff as Project Architect, Site Stratigrapher, and Senior Field Archaeologist from 1981 to 2006.
-In addition, he has made significant contributions to the work at World Heritage sites at Harappa, Pakistan, and Kebara Cave, Israel, and to the important Homo erectus site, Gesher Benot Ya’aqov, Israel.
+In addition, he has made significant contributions to the work at World Heritage sites at Harappa, Pakistan, and Kebara Cave, Israel, at the early modern human migration site of Boker Tachtit, Israel, and to the important Homo erectus site, Gesher Benot Ya’aqov, Israel.

 John’s Project Highlights

 Ayelet Gilboa, Ilan Sharon, Jeffrey R. Zorn and Sveta Matskevich (with contributions by: John E. Berg, Elizabeth Bloch-Smith)

 Excavations at Tel Dor – Final Report, Area G, the Late Bronze and Iron Ages, Qedem Reports 10, 11, & 12.
 The Institute of Archaeology – The Hebrew University of Jerusalem.

 The Prehistory of Gold Butte: A Virgin River Hinterland, Clark County, Nevada.
 University of Utah Anthropological Papers No. 127.
 Salt Lake City, Utah.

 Eliyahu-Behar, Adi, Lior Regev, Sana Shilstein, Steve Weiner, Yiftah Shalev, Ilan Sharon, and John E. Berg